abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/README.md

 ## Data File Format

 The primary data source for this project is an Excel file named `Data_Summary.xlsx`.
-This file contains a sheet named ' Data_Summary' that provides an overview of the available data, including river miles, the number of sensors at each river mile, and the corresponding years of data.
+This file contains a sheet named 'Data_Summary' that provides an overview of the available data, including river miles, the number of sensors at each river mile, and the corresponding years of data.

 # Data Structure